-The Committee reviews base salaries annually to align them with market and industry levels as appropriate and after taking into account TriCo's general financial performance and the executive's responsibilities, experience and future potential.
-The Committee seeks to establish base salaries that are within the range of salaries for persons holding similarly responsible positions at peer company banks and bank holding companies with an emphasis placed on those located in California.
-Specific criteria considered in Mr. Smith's 2016 performance were the company's performance to budget, asset growth, loan quality, loan growth, deposit pricing, net interest margin, capital management, bank compliance with rules, regulations, and bank safety and soundness.
-In addition, the Committee considered other meaningful bank objectives including the completed acquisition and integration of three branch offices in 2016.
-As a result of the Committee's performance evaluation Mr. Smith's salary was increased 4.3% from \$585,000 in 2016 to \$610,000 for 2017.
-Previously, the Committee increased Mr. Smith's salary by 5.5% in 2016, 4% in 2015 and 5% in 2014.
+The Committee reviews base salaries annually to align them with market and industry levels as appropriate and after taking into account TriCo's general financial performance and the executive's role, responsibilities, experience and future potential.
+The Committee seeks to establish base salaries that are within the competitive range of salaries for persons holding similarly responsible positions at peer company banks and bank holding companies with an emphasis placed on those located in California.
+Specific criteria considered in CEO Smith's 2017 performance were the company's performance to budget, asset growth, loan quality, loan growth, deposit pricing, net interest margin, capital management, bank compliance with rules and, regulations, and bank safety and soundness.
+In addition, the Committee considered other meaningful bank objectives and achievements including the signing of a merger agreement to acquire First National Bank of Northern California in December 2017.
+As a result of the Committee's performance evaluation, Mr. Smith's salary was increased from \$610,000 in 2017 to \$750,000 for 2018.
+This increase was based on the Committee's review of the results of the competitive market analysis based on the new peer group established in 2018 as well as the Company's pending merger with FNB Bancorp (subject to regulatory and shareholder approvals).
+Mr. Smith's base salary for 2018 reflects the approximate median CEO salary of the new peer group (discussed on page 37) at the 50% percentile.
+The Committee determined that Mr. Smith's leadership of the organization to date as well as the expertise, experience and skills required to lead the company going forward made it appropriate to increase Mr. Smith's base compensation to this market competitive level.
+Previously, the Committee increased Mr. Smith's salary by 4.3% in 2017, 5.5% in 2016 and 4% in 2015.